Nation and Identity in Contemporary Japan (PG)

 critically relate those issues to the appropriate theories, questioning the applicability of often eurocentric critical theory to a non-European surrounding

-Total of 10 weeks teaching consisting of a 2 hour lecture.
+Total of 10 weeks teaching with three consisting of a 2 hour lecture and a one hour seminar.

 Scope and syllabus